 This post may contain affiliate links, which means that if you click on a link and make a purchase, I will receive a small commission.
 This is no extra cost to you, but it does enable my addiction to Target.
 Please see my full disclosure policy for details.

-A few months back, my husband bought me a Peloton.
+A few years ago, my husband bought me a Peloton.
 It was a complete surprise.
 I had spent months pouring over Peloton review after review online and dropping hints.
 He had even let me drag him to the Peloton storefront in our mall so I could just gawk over it, all the while not knowing he had already put in the order for one to be delivered to our house.

 He is pretty great at getting gifts.
 On the other hand, my return gift to him was three shirts from Target and two were in the wrong size.
 Clearly, my husband is a lucky man.